- Bolitho School

 - E firstname.lastname@example.org

-- A mainstream independent school for pupils aged to 19
+- An independent school for boys and girls aged to 19.

 - Boarding: Yes